Sachin-NeU/Team5_CSYE7245_Spring2021/Project/README.md

 ## Introduction

-Real time Data Pipeline for ingesting tweets of stocks from Twiiter and Finding the Sentiments of the Tweets.
+Real time Data Pipeline for ingesting tweets of stocks from Twitter and Finding the Sentiments of the Tweets.
 Summarization is done using `LSTM` models based on the HuggingFace Pytorch transformers library to run extractive summarizations.

 #### Architecture